matfin/mattfinucane.com/mattfinucane/content/blog/cross-platform-vs-native.md

 - The testing frameworks are more integrated and much more mature.
 - Native application frameworks have less dependencies and overhead.
 Most of the libraries needed are built in to the platforms.
 - Better access to device hardware with mature persistent storage frameworks that handle data migrations much more easily.
+- Bigger communities and better documentation makes things more predictable.

 ## Conclusion
 For each of the applications build using Sencha, we ended up having to maintain three code bases as follows: